Skip to main content

 When to use a service account:

-• Ensures prebuilds continue working regardless of individual user availability
+• Prebuilds keep working regardless of individual user availability

-• Provides consistent permissions independent of user role changes
+• Permissions stay consistent independent of user role changes

-• Clearly attributes prebuild activity to a dedicated account
+• Prebuild activity is attributed to a dedicated account

 Requirements for service accounts:

-• The service account must have Git authentication configured on all runners where prebuilds will run
+• Git authentication configured on all runners where prebuilds run

 • The service account’s Personal Access Token must have access to the project’s repository

-Note: Regardless of which executor is selected, no user secrets are used during prebuilds.
+Regardless of executor, no user secrets are used during prebuilds.
 Only organization and project secrets are available.
-Permissions: Project admins can change the executor to themselves or a service account.
-If another user is currently set as the executor, admins can leave it unchanged but cannot change it to a different user.
+Project admins can change the executor to themselves or a service account.
+If another user is the current executor, admins can leave it unchanged but cannot switch to a different user.

-1. Daily schedule: Choose the hour (UTC) when prebuilds should trigger
+1. Daily schedule: Choose the hour (UTC) when prebuilds trigger

-2. Recommended timing: Schedule prebuilds during off-hours (e.g., 2 AM UTC) so fresh prebuilds are ready when your team starts work
+2. Recommended timing: Schedule during off-hours so fresh prebuilds are ready when your team starts work

-Example: If your team is in EST (UTC-5) and starts work at 9 AM, schedule prebuilds for 1 PM UTC (8 AM EST) to have fresh prebuilds ready.
+Example: If your team is in EST (UTC-5) and starts at 9 AM, schedule prebuilds for 1 PM UTC (8 AM EST).

-Configure how long prebuilds can run before timing out using the Gitpod CLI:
+Configure how long prebuilds can run before timing out.
+You can set the timeout in project settings under Prebuild Environments → Times out after, or via the CLI:

 {